heungjae/actifio-1/OracleNotes.md

 ## Introduction

 ### Checklist
+The following is a checklist of all the required settings and components in an Oracle database prior to capturing it
 ```
 The following files need to contain the relevant enteries for the database that you wish to protect using Actifio
 •	oratab file